jaqska/jaqska/README.md

 # 👋 Hi, I’m Jacob Skavang

-`A passionate hydrologist`
+`Hydrologist and curious coder`

-I'm a hydrologist passionate about learning more about front-end and back-end development.
-All my projects are built from the ground up.
-I am currently starting to learn the ropes about front-end development following the courses at [freeCodeCamp](https://www.freecodecamp.org/).
+I'm a hydrologist with five years experience in data science using Python.
+I passionate about coding, and now I am learning more about front-end development.
+I am currently JavaScript following the courses at [freeCodeCamp](https://www.freecodecamp.org/).

 Visit my [website](https://jaqska.github.io/portfolio-website/) where you can see my software development projects, blog insights, and personal journey as an aspiring tech professional.